triestpa/Open-Cryptochat/README.md

   - **ElGamal** - Similar to RSA, but with smaller cyphertexts, faster decryption, and slower encryption.
 This is the core algorithm that is used in PGP (a popular tool for email encryption).
   - Implement a **Diffie-Helman** key exchange.
 This is a technique of using asymmetric encryption (such as ElGamal) to exchange a shared secret, such as a symmetric encryption key (for AES).
 Building this on top of our existing project, and exchanging a new shared secret before each message, is a good way to improve the security of the app (see "Perfect Forward Security").
 - Build an app for virtually any use-case where intermediate servers should never have unencrypted access to the transmitted data, such as password-managers and P2P (peer-to-peer) networks.
-- Refactor the app for React Native, Ionic, Cordova, or Electron in order to provide a secure pre-built application bundle for mobile and/or desktop environments.
+- Refactor the app for React Native, Ionic, Cordova, or Electron in order to provide a secure pre-built application bundle for mobile and/or desktop environments.[^Security Implications of Ephemeral Keypairs]

-> Please remember to be careful.
-The use of these protocols in a browser-based Javascript app is a great way to experiment and understand how they work in practice, but these techniques are **not suitable replacements** for established, peer-reviewed encryption protocol implementations such as OpenSSL (used for TLS/SSL in HTTPS) and GnuPG (for PGP).

 Feel free to comment below with questions or feedback about the tutorial, and stay tuned for more full-stack Javascript tutorials in the coming weeks.

-## Footnote - Isn't client-side encryption considered insecure?

-Yes, client-side browser encryption is an inherently less-secure approach to key generation than using a tool (such as Open-SSL) installed directly on your machine.
-Performing these operations within the browser opens a slew of new attack vectors for an untrusted party to gain access to your new encryption keys, and the Javascript RSA encryption implementation is less well-audited than equivalent libraries written in C.

-Our approach here, however, somewhat mitigates these concerns through the use of ephemeral encryption keys.

-Standard end-to-end encryption methods can vulnerable in the event of a security breach since if an attacker steals your persistent personal encryption private key, they can decrypt *all* of your messages.
-The benefit of this traditional approach is that, as long as your private key is secure, it can be used to verify your identity online.
-This is how HTTPS works to verify that the "amazon.com" in your web browser is actually being sent to you by a valid Amazon server and not by hackers spoofing the site in your local network.

-> Also, while we're on the subject, please note that **end-to-end data encryption is not an alternative serving your site over HTTPS**.
-Without HTTPS enabled, a hacker could send users a modified version of the frontend-code with compromised encryption and/or embedded spyware.

-Our app differs from the traditional approach in that encryption keys are generated anew each time the site is opened.
-With this approach, we lose the benefit of persistent identity verification in favor of completely ephemeral, anonymous communication.
-This is a similar model to the Off-the-Record Messaging (OTR) protocol (https://en.wikipedia.org/wiki/Off-the-Record_Messaging), which uses symmetric AES encryption and a Diffie-Helman key exchange to achieve the same result.
-In order to decrypt the messages, an attacker would need unrestricted access to your browser's memory heap *while* you are using the site.
-If this is the case, you're probably completely screwed, and the best course of action is to blow up your hard drive and cycle all of your passwords.
+[^1]:**Security Implications Of Browser Based Encryption**<br><br>Please remember to be careful.
+The use of these protocols in a browser-based Javascript app is a great way to experiment and understand how they work in practice, but this app is not a suitable replacement for established, peer-reviewed encryption protocol implementations such as OpenSSL (RSA, used for TLS/SSL in HTTPS) and GnuPG (for PGP).<br><br> Client-side browser Javascript encryption is a controversial topic among security experts due to the vulnerabilities present in web application delivery versus pre-packaged software distributions that run outside the browser.
+Some of these issues can be mitigated by utilizing HTTPS to prevent man-in-the-middle resource injection attacks, and by avoiding persistent storage of unencrypted sensitive data within the browser. <br><br> Exposing the frontend Javascript encryption source code does not represent a security vulnerability unless you are hard-coding encryption keys within the code (please don't do this).